Search

 "This year’s list is extremely diversified with 10 companies from real estate and construction, eight in technology, seven in finance and insurance, six in logistics and distribution, five in professional services, four in staffing, four in retail — including three restaurants, three in manufacturing and a few miscellaneous," says Eleanor Snite, Research Director, Jacksonville Business Journal.

 If you've visited Florida State College at Jacksonville's main website, you'll see that the College offers programs—or is in the process of developing programs—and continuing education courses to prepare students for careers in many of the industries on this list: real estate, construction, technology, finance and insurance, logistics, restaurants, professional services.
-Of course, we can't forget to include our new bachelor's degree in Business Adminstration and our bachelor's in Supervision & Management
+Of course, we can't forget to include our new bachelor's degree in Business Adminstration and our bachelor's in Supervision & Management.

 If your dream is to launch your own business, watch our Secrets to Entrepreneurial Success series.
 These winners share some insight and advice that may be able to help you land on the Jacksonville Business Journal's 2012 list.
 In fact, this advice can apply to anyone who wants to advance their careers.